Dragon1 Standard: Architecture

 • Eye catcher

-Here we have a picture that provides us a look into the Colosseum where we still can see parts of these concepts.
+Here we have a picture that provides us a look into the Colosseum, where we still can see parts of these concepts.

-To already think ahead of enterprise architecture, would it be possible and wise to always create a scale model and diagram based on the type of photos you see here: a scale model, a cross-section, a ground floor plan, and an aerial view.
+To already think ahead of enterprise architecture, would it be possible and wise always to create a scale model and diagram based on the type of photos you see here: a scale model, a cross-section, a ground floor plan, and an aerial view.

 Total Concept Design Sketch or Architecture Vision